 Description

-Marsh Mill is of special architectural interest as a late C18 tower windmill with attached kiln house.
-It retains all of its machinery, much of which dates to the original installation, and was restored to full working order in 1986-90.
-It is an exceptionally complete example of a tower windmill in a national context, and represents a highly significant specialist industrial building type, once nationally widespread.
-Marsh Mill is thought to be now the only mechanically complete example of its type in north-west England.
+Marsh Mill is of special architectural interest as a late 18th-century tower windmill with an attached kiln house.
+It retains all of its machinery, much of which dates to the original installation, and was restored to full working order.
+It is an exceptionally complete example of a tower windmill and represents a significant specialist industrial building type.
+The mill is thought to be now the only mechanically complete example of its type in north-west England.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.